Kaliumhexacyanoferrat/same-http/README.md

 # Same HTTP

+> [!CAUTION]
+> This project is work in progress yet publicly available to gather feedback.

 Same HTTP is a language independent HTTP API service specification with bindings for various programming languages.
 This allows

 - Developers to re-use their knowledge as they try out new languages or shift languages on their work projects